⚠LCC is operating - we're just doing things differently.

 Campus remains largely closed to students and visitors, except for students attending classes.
 Students attending classes will go through a health-screening process at entrance.

-Students can call 360-442-4636 to make an appointment to use a computer in the Admissions building to connect remotely to services such as Financial Aid and Registration.
+Call 360-442-4636 to make an appointment to use a computer in the Admissions building to connect remotely to services such as Financial Aid and Registration.

 The bookstore is open Monday - Thursday from 9:00 am - 1:00 pm.